Doofus4ever/Duino-Tutorials/README.md

 Firstly thank you for taking the time to read this document i will explain how i got Duino-Coin miner running on my iphone please note this is the cluster worker i got running on the Iphone.
 Full disclosure i am not responsible for any damages caused to your iphone if u decide to mine with any iphone/android phone make sure you take off any phone covers you have to allow the heat to dissapate and put a fan near the phone to cool it.
-Before you continue make sure you have the cluster master running on your network so the Iphone can find it.
+Before you continue make sure you have the cluster server running on your network so the Iphone can find it.